home-assistant/home-assistant.io/source/_integrations/fritzbox.markdown

 Some devices like the [FRITZ!DECT 440][fritzdect_440] can't be controlled via this integration, but its sensors can still be integrated.

-The availability of these {% term sensor %} and {% term binary-sensor %} {% term entities %} depends on the features and capabilities of the connected FRITZ!DECT devices and can be one or multiple of:
+The availability of these {% term sensor %} and {% term binary_sensor %} {% term entities %} depends on the features and capabilities of the connected FRITZ!DECT devices and can be one or multiple of:

 - Battery
 - Button lock via UI